kosten00/TestTask/README.md

 The result of the program is a new file sorted ascending or descending.

-If the content of the source files does not allow merge sort a partial sorting is performed by skipping incorrectly sorted data.
+If the content of the source files does not allow merge sort, a partial sorting is performed by skipping incorrectly input sorted data.

 All errors and warnings are logged to standart output.